 The City of Tomorrow Challenge offered three opportunities last month for Grand Rapidians to meet-up face-to-face and wrestle with the sticky challenge of transportation.
-These community workshops were designed by Kate Hunt of OpenIDEO and Furtherd to present stories, share ideas, and dream up solutions that take on real mobility needs.
+These community workshops were facilitated by Kate Hunt, partner at Furtherd°, on behalf of OpenIDEO to present stories, share ideas, and dream up solutions that take on real mobility needs.
 This people-centered, collaborative approach was a new and engaging activity for some.
 It used a “bottom-up” path to understand the experience of everyday people and focused on real-life events and solutions that respond to those experiences.

 Each design workshop featured a panel of four local community members who shared their transportation and mobility stories.
 We heard from Sylvia, a refugee from Rwanda, about trying to get to college classes by bus and car.
 We heard Rachel’s story.
 She encourages her child to walk to places in her neighborhood.
 We heard from Dominga who has become an expert in navigating a complicated bus system.
 She is an early-adopter of (and evangelist for) the new transit payment card in Grand Rapids.

 The second community working session was held in the Garfield Park and battled a blustery day of wind.
 Kids were practicing football nearby and some gridiron parents joined the transportation discussion.
-Amelia Gritter described the challenge of bringing her daughter to school without the use of a car.
-Chris Smith described his experience of traveling on the bus with a wheelchair.
+Amelia described the challenge of sending her young daughter to school by bus —due to a degenerative muscle disease, unaccompanied bus travel is not a safe option for her, so her mother has arranged her schedule to drive her everyday instead.
+Chris described his experience of traveling on the bus with a wheelchair.
 This workshop, like the others, coached participants to identify themes or insights from the stories.
 Then, those seated at the picnic tables started dreaming up projects, programs or products that could “extend mobility options”, which is one of the opportunity areas of the Grand Rapids Challenge.

 The Hispanic Center hosted the last community working session that focused on the mobility experiences of the Latinx community.
 The workshop was conducted largely in Spanish with English translation.
-Ken Miguel-Cipriano described using a bicycle and the bus to get from home to work and back.
+Ken described using a bicycle and the bus to get from home to work and back.
 Sometimes he adds a ride-sharing trip to his daily routine.
-Dominga Lucas-Perez said that she would use a magic wand to tell all her friends and neighbors how to ride the bus, especially how to request a transfer ticket so that they don’t pay twice.
+When asked what she would do to improve transportation, if she had a magic wand, Dominga said that she would tell all her friends and neighbors how to ride the bus, especially how to request a transfer ticket so that they don’t pay twice.
 This event was joined by 9 students and two professors from a collaborative design class at the Kendall College of Art and Design.
 They will be using the City of Tomorrow Challenge as a seven-week class design project.
 The session tackled the complex, multi-model transportation systems we use to move around our city and how we can enable smart transportation choices for Grand Rapidians.

 Learn more about the Grand Rapids Challenge and submit your ideas and solutions here.